waikato-ufdl/wai-annotations/README.md

                      `new` label.
 It is an error to specify multiple `new` labels for the same `old` label.
 Formats: all.

-* `-p`, `--prefixes`: Optional comma-separated list of object prefixes to look for in ADAMS report files.
+* `-p`, `--prefixes`: Optional list of object prefixes to look for in ADAMS report files.
                       If not specified, all object prefixes are converted.
 Formats: `adams`.

 * `--prefix`, `--suffix`: Optional prefix/suffix to consider when reading ROI annotation files.
 Defaults